-Transmission of HCV through vaginal intercourse is inefficient, with the transmission rate in long-term mutually monogamous partners who were not using barrier protection reported by various studies as 0% to 21% [44].
+Transmission of HCV through vaginal intercourse is inefficient, with the transmission rate in long-term mutually monogamous partners who were not using barrier protection reported by various studies as 0% to 21% [22].
 HCV is present in menstrual blood; therefore, intercourse during the menstrual period is considered to be higher risk than intercourse when menstrual blood is not present.
-Studies of transmission among men who have sex with men indicates rates of transmission similar to that in heterosexual intercourse, with the highest incidence of infection among those with more than 50 partners per year [55].
-For persons whose first sexual experience occurs before 18 years of age, prevalence of HCV infection is almost three times higher than in those who are celibate until after the age of 18 years [55].
+Studies of transmission among men who have sex with men indicates rates of transmission similar to that in heterosexual intercourse, with the highest incidence of infection among those with more than 50 partners per year [52].
+For persons whose first sexual experience occurs before 18 years of age, prevalence of HCV infection is almost three times higher than in those who are celibate until after the age of 18 years [52].

 Intranasal cocaine use has been associated with HCV transmission, presumably resulting from sharing nasal straws contaminated with blood.
-History of tattoo is considered a risk factor for HCV infection, although no cases of transmission have been linked to licensed, commercial tattoo parlors [45].
-Unregulated tattooing and piercing (as is done in prisons and other informal settings) is often not in accordance with infection control practices and may be a risk; however, it is unclear the extent to which these practices occur in the United States [45].
-Transmission of HCV has also been documented through sharing of toothbrushes or razors [31].
+History of tattoo is considered a risk factor for HCV infection, although no cases of transmission have been linked to licensed, commercial tattoo parlors [8].
+Unregulated tattooing and piercing (as is done in prisons and other informal settings) is often not in accordance with infection control practices and may be a risk; however, it is unclear the extent to which these practices occur in the United States [8].
+Transmission of HCV has also been documented through sharing of toothbrushes or razors [81].

-The incubation period for HCV varies widely, from a mean of 7 to 10 weeks and a range of 2 to 20 weeks.
+The incubation period for HCV, from exposure to onset of symptoms, is typically 6 to 12 weeks.
 HCV antibody is detectable in 80% of cases 15 weeks after exposure and in 97% of cases by 6 months after exposure.
-People with recently acquired acute infection typically have detectable HCV RNA levels as early as one to two weeks after exposure to the virus [45].
 During the acute phase of the infection, 60% to 70% of HCV positive persons will be asymptomatic; approximately 20% of patients will develop mild jaundice, and the remaining persons will have generalized nonspecific symptoms, such as anorexia, nausea, fatigue, malaise, and abdominal pain.
 During this phase, serum ALT and AST levels are elevated then return to normal range.
-Fulminant acute hepatitis associated with HCV is rare [30; 58].
+Fulminant acute hepatitis associated with HCV is rare [3; 37].

-After the acute infection, 15% to 25% of patients will demonstrate an absence of HCV RNA in the serum and normalization of liver enzymes, within six months indicating resolution of the infection and clearance of the virus from the body.
-The presence of detectable HCV RNA in persons who test positive for HCV antibody is 74% in the general population.
-However, the rate of progression to chronic infection is higher in some subpopulations.
-In particular, the progression rate is more than 90% in African American individuals and as high as 98% in African American men.
+After the acute infection, 15% to 25% of patients will demonstrate an absence of HCV RNA in the serum and normalization of liver enzymes, indicating resolution of the infection and clearance of the virus from the body.
 In those persons in whom HCV RNA remains detectable, indicating continued presence of the virus, 30% to 40% will maintain normal ALT levels and will show no evidence of chronic liver disease.
 The remaining 60% to 70% of chronically infected patients will have fluctuating ALT levels indicative of chronic liver disease and risk of subsequent progression to cirrhosis.
 On rare occasions, a patient will demonstrate positive HCV RNA without the presence of HCV antibody.
-Therefore, in a patient who exhibits chronic hepatitis without apparent cause, assessment of HCV RNA may be indicated [45; 59].
+Therefore, in a patient who exhibits chronic hepatitis without apparent cause, assessment of HCV RNA may be indicated [26].

 Chronic hepatitis from HCV infection usually progresses slowly, with cirrhosis developing in 20% to 25% of patients over a period of 20 to 30 years.
-However, persons with HCV infection whose daily ethanol consumption exceeds 50 g (about 3.5 standard drinks) per day are twice as likely as nondrinkers to develop cirrhosis and progress to cirrhosis more quickly (in as little as 10 years) [60].
+However, persons with HCV infection whose daily ethanol consumption exceeds 50 g (about 3.5 standards drinks) per day are twice as likely as nondrinkers to develop cirrhosis and progress to cirrhosis more quickly (in as little as 10 years) [78].
 Of those with cirrhosis, 25% eventually develop hepatocellular carcinoma.
-Persons who ingest alcohol or who were older than 40 years of age at the onset of infection have a more rapid progression of cirrhosis.
+Persons who were older than 40 years of age at the onset of infection have a more rapid progression of cirrhosis.
 Men have a higher incidence of cirrhosis than women.
-Persons with non-alcoholic fatty liver disease (NAFLD) and those receiving immunosuppressive therapy are also more likely to progress to cirrhosis [105].